rlite/rlite/README.md

 ## 2. Software requirements

-This section lists the software packages required to build and run *rlite* on Linux-based operating systems.
-Only Ubuntu 14.04 and Archlinux are explicitly indicated here, but using other distributions should be equally straightforward.
+This section lists the software packages required to build and run *rlite* on GNU/Linux operating systems.
+Only Ubuntu, Debian, Archlinux and CentOS are explicitly indicated here, but using other distributions should be equally straightforward.

-List of required packages:

 The software has been developed and tested on Linux (vanilla) kernels starting from the 4.1 series up to the most recent ones.
 Using older Linux versions is